Do Imaginary Numbers Exist? A Matrix View

 “If a number exists, assuming its existence will not cause a contradiction.”

-Because assuming imaginary numbers causes no contradictions, it is tempting to say they exist.
-Yet that inference goes from conclusion to premise—logically invalid.
-The absence of contradiction does not guarantee existence.
+Since assuming imaginary numbers leads to no contradiction, it is tempting to say that they exist.
+However, that inference runs from the conclusion back to the premise, so it is not logically valid.
+The absence of a contradiction does not, by itself, prove existence.

-Intuitively, a square equalling −1 feels impossible, and the discomfort lingers.
-Why is it so contrary to our intuition?
+Intuitively, the idea that a square could equal -1 feels impossible, and the discomfort remains.
+Why does it feel so contrary to our intuition?

-A way to ease the discomfort is to regard an imaginary number as shorthand for a rotation‑unit matrix:
+One way to ease that discomfort is to regard an imaginary number as shorthand for a rotation-unit matrix:

 Rotation Unit Matrix